Lelouch-Vi-Britannia/CS506_finalproject/README.md

 1. **Direct Data Download:** In one instance, we directly downloaded a dataset from Kaggle.
 While this source provided a structured dataset, it still required preprocessing to meet project requirements.

-2. **Web Scraping:** Additionally, we resorted to web scraping to extract data from NOAA.
+2. **Web Scraping: (See data_collection.py)** Additionally, we resorted to web scraping to extract data from NOAA.
 This required parsing and structuring the data for further analysis.
+We setup a github workflow to scrape the weather data from NOAA at 4 am everyday.
 Below are the head of the data from NOAA
 ![Weather Data Visualization](./image/data_table.png)
 ## Preliminary Visualizations of Data